Quick Summary

 If you think you may be experiencing hair loss that is due to creatine, shedding would likely begin around two months after you started consuming the supplement.

 There is not enough evidence to show irrefutably that creatine causes hair loss.
-But, as explained above, if you are considering whether to stop taking creatine because it may cause hair loss, it can help to identify the cause of your hair loss.
+But, as explained above, if you are considering whether to stop taking creatine because it may cause hair loss it might help to trial a period without it and assess your hair loss.

 How to prevent hair loss from creatine